Find a plan.

 Reviewed by our health policy panel.

-In September 2021, the U.S. Department of Health & Human Services finalized a new special enrollment period (SEP) in states that use HealthCare.gov (optional for other states), granting year-round enrollment in ACA-compliant health insurance if an applicant’s household income does not exceed 150% of the federal poverty level (FPL) and if the applicant is eligible for a premium tax credit (subsidy) that will cover the cost of the benchmark plan.
+In September 2021, the U.S. Department of Health and Human Services (HHS) finalized a new special enrollment period (SEP) in states that use HealthCare.gov (optional for states that operate a state-based exchange), granting year-round enrollment in ACA-compliant health insurance if an applicant’s household income does not exceed 150% of the federal poverty level (FPL) and if the applicant is eligible for a premium tax credit (subsidy).

 This special enrollment period does not have limitations on how often it can be used, or the type of health plan that can be selected.
-But people with income up to 150% of the poverty level are strongly encouraged to select a Silver plan.
+But people with income up to 150% of the federal poverty level are strongly encouraged to select a Silver plan.
 At that income level, Silver plans have built-in cost-sharing reductions that make the coverage better than a Platinum plan.
-And for as long as the American Rescue Plan’s subsidy enhancements are in effect — at least through the end of 2025, thanks to the Inflation Reduction Act — the two lowest-cost Silver plans are premium-free (in most states) for applicants with income up to 150% of the poverty level.
+And for as long as the American Rescue Plan’s subsidy enhancements are in effect – at least through the end of 2025, thanks to the Inflation Reduction Act – the two lowest-cost Silver plans are premium-free (in most states) for applicants with income up to 150% of the federal poverty level.

 A person with an eligible household income who is already enrolled in an exchange plan can use this SEP to pick a different plan, although deductible and out-of-pocket spending would reset to $0 for the year when the new plan starts.
 (State-run exchanges can choose to limit this SEP only to people who aren’t already enrolled, or to make it available to both new and current enrollees.)